guycl/elastix_examples/sstvd/README.md

 The SumSquaredTissueVolumeDifference metric was implemented in `elastix` during the course of this work.

-Command line call: elastix -p params_sstvd.txt -f scan_inhale.mhd -m scan_exhale.mhd -out ./output
+Command line call: elastix -p par0054_sstvd.txt -f scan_inhale.mhd -m scan_exhale.mhd -out ./output

 ## Published in